 Access to Records

-In accordance with the Data Protection Act 1998 and Access to Health Records Act and the new GDPR, patients may request to see their medical records.
+In accordance with Data Protection and Access to Health Records Act and the new GDPR, patients may request to see their medical records.
 Such requests should be made through the practice manager.
 No information will be released without the patient consent unless we are legally obliged to do so.
 We must reply within 30 day to any Subject Access Requests.

 GDPR (General Data Protection Regulations)

 We are required to comply with the new GDPR which comes into force on 25th May 2018.
 The main objective of the GDPR is to give individuals increased control over their personal data.
 The leaflet below explains it in more detail.